Home » Food and Drinks » Watermelon Cucumber Salad Recipe

 Watermelon cucumber salad with crumbled feta cheese and chopped basil

-The main part of the salad requires what it’s name implies—water and cucumber.
+The main part of the salad requires what it’s name implies—watermelon and cucumber.
 I like to cut the melon into bite-size pieces and slice the cucumber.

 Watermelon slice and cucumber